microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return one of two language directions:
+This hook will return one of two language directions:

 -  `ltr` or otherwise: Web Chat UI will display as left-to-right
 -  `rtl`: Web Chat UI will display as right-to-left